All Things Stewart Springs

 Pit experience

-Alas, the current "absentee stewards" of what was for the better part of 147 years an affordable, public-friendly rejuvenating retreat and simple, down-home resort, instead appeared bound and determined to scrap its sterling age-old tradition...just to suit their own private needs...to the point of ruination as far as countless long-time supporters of the place are concerned.
+Alas, the current "absentee stewards" of what was for the better part of 147 years an affordable, public-friendly, rejuvenating retreat and simple, down-home resort, instead appeared bound and determined to scrap its sterling, age-old tradition...just to suit their own private needs...to the point of ruination as far as countless long-time supporters of the place were concerned.

 They went worlds beyond the mere jonesin' for profit focus of the former 34-year absentee legal steward, San Francisco based John Foggy.
 Did more than just impress their own conservative mindset on the place.
-Nope, they scrapped the spa outright...in so doing showing their true colors: a bold intent to seize the place just to pursue their own private gig and allow affiliated groups to enjoy privately, again, maybe rent out the grounds now and then to certain, very select groups (i.e., those unaware of or indifferent to the unfolding travesty) to subsidize costs a smidge...
+Nope, they scrapped the spa outright...in so doing showing their true murky colors: intent to seize the place just to pursue their own private gig and allow affiliated groups to enjoy it privately, again, maybe renting out the grounds now and then to certain, very select groups (i.e., those unaware of or indifferent to the unfolding travesty) to subsidize costs a smidge (and be able to claim to remaining open to the public on some level)...

 ...
 AND NEARLY A CENTURY AND HALF OF (MOSTLY) PUBLIC MINDED